Center for the Study of Migration and Racism in Italy

 - Spring Semester 2011.
-AUR students take part in volunteer teaching (of Italian) scheme for irregular immigrants at the ex-SNIA works on the via Casilina.
+AUR student, Alessandra Potenza takes part in volunteer teaching (of Italian) scheme for irregular immigrants at the ex-SNIA works on the via Casilina in Rome.
 Most of the learners had been the victims of the racist attacks on migrant workers in Rosarno in Calabria in January 2010.
 They were moved to other parts of Italy, some to Rome where AUR students taught Italian.

 - 2 March 2011 Seminar for Italian university students “The American Dream, the Italian Dream” organized by the US Embassy, Rome and the Center for American Studies, Rome.
 James Walston gave one of the two presentations “Light and shade in the American Dream” which dealt with immigration and integration.

 - 21 March 2011.
 Centro Benny Nato, Rome, “Uniti contro le vecchie e nuove discriminazioni “ James Walston spoke on “Razzismo in Italia”

 - 24 March 2011.
 British Embassy, Rome.
 One day seminar: “Integrazione: come tradurla in realtà?” chaired by James Walston.

 - 27 January 2012.
 Michael Lapsley, “Young People and the Art of Peace”.
 Lapsley campaigned against apartheid and was a member of the South African Truth and Reconciliation Commission and founder the Institute for Healing Memories.